TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

    - **Style the Slicer**: Use **Slicer Tools > Options** to adjust its appearance.

 3. **Using the Slicer**:
-   - **Filter by Category**: Click a category (e.g., "Classic") to update the chart and PivotTable dynamically.
+   - **Filter by Category**: Click a category ("Classic") to update the chart and PivotTable dynamically.
    - **Select Multiple Categories**: Hold **Ctrl** (Windows) or **Command** (Mac) to compare multiple categories.

-#### 🧠 Insights and Applications

-#### Identifying Customer Preferences:
-- **Example**: If "Pepperoni" dominates the top 5, it indicates strong customer demand for classic flavors.
-Use this insight to prioritize inventory and promotions.

-#### Shaping Marketing Campaigns:
-- Highlight best-sellers in advertising campaigns to attract more customers and boost revenue.

-#### Optimizing Operations:
-- Align staffing and supply chain strategies to ensure popular items are always available, especially during peak periods.

 #### 8.6.7 🍕 ***<ins>Identifying Bottom 5 Worst-Selling Pizzas</ins>*** 🍕